alexanderperezmora1990/scraping-ships/readme.md

 ## Installation

-install npm and run this commands:
+install npm and run this commands in the project:

 ```bash
 npm i